pyca/cryptography/docs/doing-a-release.rst

   included in the :doc:`changelog`.
 Ideally you should request the CVE before starting the release process so that the CVE is available at the time of the release.
+* Document the CVE in the git commit that fixes the issue.
-* Ensure that the :doc:`changelog` entry credits whoever reported the issue.
+* Ensure that the :doc:`changelog` entry credits whoever reported the issue and contains the assigned CVE.
+* Publish a GitHub Security Advisory on the repository with all relevant information.
 * The release should be announced on the `oss-security`_ mailing list, in addition to the regular announcement lists.